This post may include affiliate links. Thank you for your support.

 • Sriracha or Sambal Oelek

-• Vegan Chicken Noodle Soup – If you’re making this soup for a vegan or vegetarian, simply swap in soy curls for the chicken, veggie broth for the chicken broth, agave for the honey, and your favorite vegan fish sauce alternative.
+• Vegan Chicken Noodle Soup: If you’re making this soup for a vegan or vegetarian, simply swap in soy curls for the chicken, veggie broth for the chicken broth, agave for the honey, and your favorite vegan fish sauce alternative.

-• After adding the noodles to the slow cooker (or crockpot), watch the cooking time very closely!
+• Don’t Overcook the Noodles.
+After adding the noodles to the slow cooker (or crockpot), watch the cooking time very closely!
 And, make sure you have the slow cooker set to LOW.
 The noodles can go from al dente to a mushy mess very quickly.
 I recommend you let the noodles cook for 8-15 minutes, and then check on them.
 I cooked mine for 10 minutes and they were perfect, but each slow cooker is different.

 FAQs: frequently asked questions

-What gives chicken soup the most flavor?
+What gives Thai chicken noodles soup the most flavor?

 With a hard-hitting group of red curry paste, fish sauce, sweet coconut milk, and a trio of potent aromatics (ginger, garlic, and onion), it’s difficult to pinpoint the single item that gives this Thai-inspired soup the most flavor.